spatialos/UnrealGDK/SpatialGDK/Documentation/content/glossary.md

 ## GDK for Unreal terms

 ### Actor groups
-To facilitate offloading, we've created the concept of Actor groups to help you configure which Actor types a given server-worker type will have authority over.
+To facilitate [offloading](#offloading), we've created the concept of Actor groups to help you configure which Actor types a given server-worker type has [authority](#authority) over.
 In the Unreal Editor, you can create Actor groups, assign Actor classes to a group, and then assign each group to a server-worker type.

 > **Find out more:**
 >